natalieagus/50002/docs/Software/m_cacheissues.md

 That means out of the 18 address calls, we have 15 `MISS`.
 The miss rate of this cache is therefore pretty high at $$83.33\%$$.

 {: .new-title}
-> Think!
+> Practice
 >
-> If the FA above uses LRU policy instead, will it have a less miss rate (better performance)>.
+> If the FA cache above uses LRU policy instead of LRR, will it have a better performance (more HIT, less MISS)?.
 What about when DM cache of same size (4 cache lines) is used?
 Which cache design is better for this particular program running in a **loop**?

 ## [The Caching Algorithm](https://www.youtube.com/watch?v=2OARjqLK4io&t=3070s)

-The caching algorithm computes what the cache must do in general when it  encounters one of these events:
+The caching algorithm dictates the required actions of the cache in response to <span class="orange-bold">key</span> events:
-1. CPU sends a read or write request,
+1. **Read/Write Requests**: When the CPU sends a read or write request, the cache must determine whether the requested data is already in the cache (a cache hit) or if it needs to be retrieved from the main memory (a cache miss).
+In the case of a write request, the cache must also handle the data according to its write policy.
-2. Cache is full and it has to make room for new items when its full based on the chosen replacement policy.
+2. **Cache Replacement**: If the cache is full and needs to accommodate new data, the caching algorithm applies the selected replacement policy to decide which existing items to evict in order to make room.
-3. It needs to write updated values back to the physical memory, based on the chosen write policy.
+3. **Writing Back to Memory**: The cache must decide when and how to write updated values back to the physical memory, which is dictated by the chosen write policy, such as write-through or write-back."

-{: .highlight}
+{: .important}
-The actual implementation of the caching algorithm is done via **hardware implementation** for fastest possible performance.
+The actual implementation of the caching algorithm is done via **hardware implementation** to achieve the fastest possible performance.

 ### READ/LOAD request